Tableau on AWS – What Architecture?

 Option 3: Tableau Server + Redshift

 Redshift has been created with the mission to answer complex, large and numerous queries for Business Intelligence applications like Tableau.
-It is by definition what you should use in AWS if you had a total freedom of architecture.
-Its columnar stored model makes things fast for typical Tableau queries.
+It is by definition what you should use in AWS if you had total freedom of architecture.
+Its columnar-stored model makes things fast for typical Tableau queries.

-In this example above we have created a 6 Nodes instance on Redshift that will be available to our Tableau Server.
+In the example above we have created a 6 Nodes instance on Redshift that will be available on our Tableau Server.

 From my experience, Redshift performs really well with Tableau and I have seen very successful deployment of this type.
 You can scale up to Terabytes of data and have great performances for ad-hoc queries typically sent by Tableau users.
 Redshift can handle parallel queries (MPP) and you can add several nodes for additional computing power with no downtime.

 Keep in mind that Redshift is available in only one AZ, so you cannot have a DR of your DB.
-If your Redshift Fails and your dashboard are connected live to it, your analtyics is down..
-For most deployment that would not be too much of an issue but some companies may need their analytics running 24/7.
+If your Redshift fails and your dashboards are connected live to it, your analytics are down.
+For most deployment, that would not be too much of an issue but some companies may need their analytics running 24/7.
 You will need to answer the following question: Can I afford to lose my analytics for a couple of hours?
 If the answer it is no, then forget Redshift.

-The very reasonable price versus its efficiency will probably answer most problems when coming to analytics at scale.
-This type of infrastructure is perfect for fast growing start-ups, existing slow deployments and for larger companies that needs to scale their data warehouse quickly and easily.
+The very reasonable price versus its efficiency will probably solve most problems when coming to analytics at scale.
+This type of infrastructure is perfect for fast growing start-ups, existing slow deployments and for larger companies that need to scale their data warehouse quickly and easily.